money-on-chain/stable-protocol-core-v2/docs/README.md

 ### User actions

-Users can mint and redeem their desire tokens with a verity of methods and combinations, depending on system state.
-Besides network fees, they'll need to cover both the platform and execution fee.
+Users can mint and redeem their desired tokens with a variety of methods and combinations, depending on the system state.
+Besides network fees, they'll need to cover both the platform and execution fees.

 System state is ruled by the global Coverage value, and it's relation with the Target Coverage (Cobj) of each Pegged Token.